felucian/Ready-AI-APP-ST304/Lab_Modules/04_RollingUpdates/04_RollingUpdates.md

     ![alt text](imgs/mod_04_img_06.png "BookService RU deploy 2")

-    where the difference between the "**V1-RU-BookService**" and the "**V2-RU-BookService**" in terms of result code counters are well highlighted
+    where the difference between the "**V1-RU-BookService**" and the "**V2-RU-BookService**", in terms of result code counters, are well highlighted